lcarsde/lcarswm/readme.md

 ### Other
 * Associate child screens with their parents
 * Activate windows my clicking on them
+* Center popups and adjust the frame to their size
 * Application selector
 * Content for the data bar (empty upper area in normal mode)
   * Time